rptcloud/azure_terraform/automated_testing.md

 For a full list of every function Terratest provides, visit their documentation [here](https://pkg.go.dev/github.com/gruntwork-io/terratest)

 While Terratest has many built-in functions, you can also use other Go packages in conjunction with Terratest.
-For instance, you can create a Terraform configuration that creates an EC2 instance with specific tags.
-In conjunction with the AWS package in Go, you can connect to AWS and use the AWS Go package's functions to ensure the EC2 exists and has the specified tags in your configuration file.
+For instance, you can create a Terraform configuration that creates a VM instance with specific tags.
+In conjunction with the Azure package in Go, you can connect to Azure and use the Azure Go package's functions to ensure the Virtual Machine exists and has the specified tags in your configuration file.

 Finally, you can have your test fail if something is not as it should be.
 With the "assert" package in Go, you can ensure your outputs are as expected, causing the test to fail if they are not.